devops-rob/target-cli/README.md

   --var "ec2_instance_name=dev-starship-vm"
 ```

-This will update the values of the `dev` context profile created in the previous step
+This will update the values of the `dev` context profile created in the previous step.

 **Delete Example**